This article will cover:

 - The latest technology in point of sale (POS) design to entice consumers.

-If you're a traditional trade or product marketing professional in 2018, you are...
+If you're a traditional trade or product marketing professional, you are...

 ...how do I put this?

 Because millennials are killing retail.
 Well, retail as we know it.

 Millennials are becoming increasingly conscious consumers, meaning they want to make more informed purchase decisions.

 They scrutinise products more carefully, not just in terms of features and benefits, but also taking into account the brand's ethical values and ethos.